alphagov/govuk_publishing_components/docs/analytics-ga4/analytics.md

 Search data is gathered when users perform a search.

+For more information about different kinds of tracking, read our [overview of trackers](https://github.com/alphagov/govuk_publishing_components/blob/main/docs/analytics-ga4/ga4-all-trackers.md).

 ## Cookie consent

 The analytics code is only loaded if users consent to cookies.
 This is managed by the `init-ga4.js` script.